Emergency department: Overuse and utilization management

 Patients may visit the emergency room for non-emergencies, which typically costs the patient and the managed care insurance company more, and therefore the insurance company may apply utilization management to deny coverage.
 In 2004, a study found that emergency room visits were the most common reason for appealing disputes over coverage after receiving service.
 In 2017, Anthem expanded this denial coverage more broadly, provoking public policy reactions.

 United Kingdom

 All accident and emergency (A&E) departments throughout the United Kingdom are financed and managed publicly by the National Health Service (NHS of each constituent country: England, Scotland, Wales and Northern Ireland).
-The term "A&E" is widely recognised and used rather than the full name; it is used on road signs, official documentation, etc.
+The term "A&E" is widely recognised and used rather than the full name; it is used on road signs, official documentation, etc. In Wales the Welsh name for A&E is Uned Achosion Brys ('Emergency Unit'), while the Scottish Gaelic term is aigreid agus èigean ('accident and emergency') but is not used on official signage.

 A&E services are provided to all, without charge.
 Other NHS medical care, including hospital treatment following an emergency, is free of charge only to all who are "ordinarily resident" in Britain; residency rather than citizenship is the criterion (details on charges vary from country to country).

 In England departments are divided into three categories: